qlik-oss/gopherciser/docs/settingup.md

 #### ThinkTime uniform

-This would simulate a think time between 10 and 15 seconds.
+This simulates a think time of 10 to 15 seconds.

 ```json
 {